ledoge/dogegen/README.md

 Running the exe will give you two windows: A console window for entering commands (see below) and a D3D11 window for rendering patterns, which can be freely resized and switched into borderless fullscreen with Alt+Enter.

 For automation or creating shortcuts, commands can be supplied as command line arguments.
-Example: `dogegen.exe "maxcll 1000" "resolve 127.0.0.1"`
+Example: `dogegen.exe "maxcll 1000" "resolve_hdr 127.0.0.1"`

 ## Use with DisplayCAL

 In DisplayCAL, select "Resolve" under the Display dropdown and disable "Override minimum display update delay".
 Additionally, I would recommend enabling the "Black background" option (shown in the "Measurement area" window), as patterns will be shown with a gray background otherwise.
 When prompted to connect the TPG to DisplayCAL, enter the following command:

 ```
-resolve
+resolve_hdr
 ```

 This will make it act as an HDR TPG.
 Ensure that you have Windows HDR enabled, as this is not checked.
 If you want to render patterns in SDR, you can specify `resolve_sdr` instead.